cmazzoni87/OutlookSaveSrv/README.md

 # myscipts
-small projects and scripts I've been working on, will later compile to make a large XLA
+Small VBA projects and scripts I've been working on, will later compile to make a large XLA